 “By what right are only males noble?
 The empty sky is the empty sky; being female is exactly the same.”

 (Dogen: Taisho, vol.82)

-It was a nun, Ryonen-ni, who is said to have mainly influenced him to write, in Bendowa, his most explicit teaching about women.
-Dogen praised her over and over again, saying she possessed a “rare aspiration to beil ” (bodaishin).
-In the Eihei Koroku he writes that Ryonen-ni was deeply devoted to the Great Path of the Buddhas.
+It is the nun Ryonen-ni who is said to have been the main influence on his writing, in Bendowa, his most explicit teaching about women.
+Dogen continued to praise her, saying that she possessed a “rare aspiration to enlightenment” (bodaishin).
+In the Eihei Koroku he writes that Ryonen-ni was deeply devoted to the Great Buddha Way.
 She is sometimes compared to Massan.
-Ryonen-ni in China; it was from the marrow of her bones that the nun would have known Zen.
+Ryonen-ni in China; the nun knew Zen from the marrow of her bones.

 The moon, I’m sure,